Author's Note: The strangest thoughts come into my head at the strangest times...

 "Spit it out, Cadet."

-Apparently, General Rhapsodos wasn't listening as attentively as he pretended.
+Apparently, Genesis wasn't listening as attentively as he pretended.
 He leaned forward, eyebrows knitted together.
 "Excuse me?"

 "My socks keep falling down," he said, a little louder.